MuffinLightning/react-seanbean-sb/README.md

 # react-seanbean-sb
-Created as part of a Sunday afternoon self-hackathon.
+Created as part of a Monday afternoon self-hackathon.

 Sean Bean quote-soundboard from Civilization VI, as a React app.